If a customer fails to pay an invoice by the due date, you can send a reminder or a debt collection notice.

 The maximum rate for reminder fees/debt collection fees can be deviated from by agreement between the creditor and debtor.
 Nevertheless, the fees charged cannot exceed the actual costs of the reminder/debt collection.

 Disputed claims cannot be sent for debt collection.
 You cannot therefore send a debt collection notice for such a claim.
 If a debtor files a complaint about an article of goods/service, the claim is deemed to be disputed.
 Objections can be made both verbally and in writing.
 It is up to the creditor to assess whether the objection is well-founded or not.
+If the objection is well-founded, the case must be brought to the conciliation board before further debt collection can be initiated.
 The threshold for when out-of-court collection from a debtor must be discontinued and the case brought before a conciliation board is relatively low.

 Once a claim has been sent for debt collection, a demand for payment is issued.
 The payment demand cannot be sent until two weeks after the notice of debt collection was sent, and it must state a deadline for payment of at least two weeks.